Call : +44 (0)7753 430 557

 To do this will require a change in thinking.
 In future, we will focus on improving the lives of people and then flexibly choosing the best path to get there rather than dogmatically sticking to ‘entrenched’ ideologies of the ‘right’, ‘left’ or ‘centre’.
 Governance will become more ‘whole’.
 Sometimes this will require a more collective response, sometimes more individual.
 Sometimes things might be better delivered by the private sector, other times the public sector.
 Sometimes we should be told, other times we should be involved.

 This change will also require us to think increasingly systemically.
-This is where the CANBE Model can be very helpful.
+This is where our comprehensive proprietary wellbeing model can be very helpful.
 Whilst I don’t claim it has all the answers, what it does do is encourage leaders to think more across all of the domains and to join up the dots.
 Climate change is not just a CO2 issue.
 It is linked with how we think and feel about the environment, consumerism and materialism, population growth, our cultures, economies and many factors that need consideration.

 On too many occasions across the world we see leaders in conflict and political systems that create opposition and competition leading to bad outcomes for the people.
 Governance and leadership of the